RDYG18/-Regression-Model-to-Improve-Resale-Value-Strategy/README.md

 Company context

+ReCell is a startup aiming to tap into the rapidly growing market of refurbished and used mobile devices by leveraging the power of data science.
+The company seeks to develop a dynamic pricing strategy that optimizes resale prices, identifies the key factors that influence device value, and maximizes revenue—all while offering competitive prices to customers and promoting sustainable consumption.

-The refurbished and used mobile device market has experienced significant growth in recent years, driven by consumer demand for affordable alternatives, increasing environmental awareness, and support from third-party platforms like Amazon and Verizon.
-According to the International Data Corporation (IDC), this market was projected to reach $52.7 billion by 2023, with a 13.6% compound annual growth rate from 2018 to 2023.
-These trends are also fueled by the impact of the COVID-19 pandemic, which shifted consumer priorities toward practicality and cost-efficiency.ReCell, a startup aiming to tap into this rapidly expanding segment, is focused on developing a dynamic pricing strategy using data science.
-By leveraging historical device data and predictive modeling, ReCell seeks to optimize resale prices, identify key factors that influence device value, and ultimately maximize revenue while offering competitive pricing to customers.
+This focus aligns with broader market trends: the refurbished and used device segment has experienced significant growth in recent years, driven by consumer demand for affordable alternatives, increasing environmental awareness, and support from third-party platforms such as Amazon and Verizon.
+According to the International Data Corporation (IDC), this market was projected to reach $52.7 billion by 2023, with a compound annual growth rate of 13.6% between 2018 and 2023.
+The impact of the COVID-19 pandemic further accelerated this shift, pushing consumers toward more practical and cost-efficient buying decisions.

 Objective